-Some of the questions may give partial credit for partially completed multiple answers type questions.
+Some of the questions such as "multiple answer (checkbox) questions" will give partial credit for partially completed multiple answers type questions.

 For example, if the question asks to "Choose 3" and you only choose 2 correct answers, the "standard scoring" system would count your answer as incorrect, but the "partial credit" scoring would give you partial credit depending on the number of correct choices you made on the question.

 Each incorrect choice would deduct from your partial credit.
 For example, if the question asks "Choose 3" and the correct answers are "B", "D", and "F", and you picked "B", "D", and "E", the incorrect choice "E" would deduct the point.
 This means that if you choose "B" and "D" on this question, you will score higher than if you choose "B", "D" and "E".
 If you choose more incorrect answers than correct ones, the score for these questions will be zero.
 In other words, a single question cannot have a score less than zero.

 BrainCert's adaptive scoring algorithm evaluates a response and determines the appropriate level of difficulty for the next question.
 This process helps ensure the test result is a true measure of the individual's knowledge, and not a reflection of their ability to learn and study test questions.

 Question weights (difficulty level) are values assigned to each question measuring the difficulty level and relative importance of the material being tested.
 We are already capturing this using 1-5 rating stars when creating a question.
 When adaptive scoring is selected, questions are automatically drawn from all question sets and the next question is shown to the user based on the response of the student to the questions and the final score is calculated accordingly.